You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit explores how changes in the broader digital creative economy impact on media and communication industries and the working lives of communication professionals.
 To develop effective communication strategies and pursue work opportunities, communication professionals need to have an understanding of how the new digital creative economy operates, emerging trends in the digital economy, and how to thrive in this environment as a digital communication professional.
 As such, the unit provides an advanced and critical understanding of the evolution of the broader digital creative economy, how it disrupts the communication and media industries, and the specific implications for the future of digital communication professionals.

-This unit introduces current and advanced research on the impacts and ethical implications that automating the digital world have on the communications industry.
+This unit introduces current and advanced research on the impacts and ethical implications of automation for communication, media, and society at large.
 As such, the unit provides you with advanced knowledge and understanding of how Artificial Intelligence (AI), algorithms and other forms of automation are transforming communication, the media and communication industry and the wider society.
 It also addresses the ethical issues surrounding how these technologies are used.
 It is critically important that digital communication professionals have a future-focused orientation towards embryonic and emerging technologies that are likely to further disrupt media and communications environments.

 This unit focuses on developing your critical understanding of media audience and the fundamental theoretical frameworks, methods and metrics for identifying and measuring it.
 Digital technologies have transformed the way communicators engage with and analyse diverse media audiences.
 The unit will aid you in recognising audiences by means of descriptive and inferential statistics.
 An applied and critical understanding of audience analytics is crucial for communication professionals.
 This unit builds upon and deepens the ideas and methods for audience analysis introduced in CCN106 Introduction to Social Media Analytics.
 The methods and techniques explored in this unit also complement CCN203 Communication Research and Problem Solving.